The Modern Slavery Act 2015

 6. Aim

-The aim of this Statement is to demonstrate that the Trust follows good practice, and all reasonable steps are taken to prevent slavery and human trafficking.
+The aim of this Statement is to demonstrate that the Trust follows good practice and all reasonable steps are taken to prevent slavery and human trafficking.
 All members of staff have a personal responsibility for the successful prevention of slavery and human trafficking with the procurement department taking responsibility lead for compliance in the supply chain.

 7. Board approval

 The Board has considered and approved this Statement and will continue to support the requirements of the legislation.
-The Statement has been reviewed in 2023 and will continue to be reviewed and updated on an annual basis.
+The Statement has been reviewed in 2023 and it will continue to be reviewed and updated on an annual basis.

 Matthew Coats,